TodePond/TodePondDotCom/wikiblogarden/health/loo-lu/end/readme.md

 <br>

 I know that many trans people have similar problems to me.
-They get stopped in the loo often, or get told by different people to go in different ones.
+They get stopped in the loo, or get told by different people to go in different ones.

 But it's not just trans people.